(Security, ECC, delegation)

-My most elegant security system was in a crypto platform I wrote in 2018.
-The owners wanted Ethereum as the basis since it was already used in our platform.
-We delegated encryption key management to each customer which simplified the system quite a bit.
-Ethereum's ECC automatically extracts the public key from a signed (JSON) message, which we then associated back to a user id.
-That signed message is part of the incoming REST header.
-A nice feature was immutability of the message, so we could legally guarantee timestamps, reference ids, etc.
+My most elegant security system was for a crypto platform I wrote in 2018.
+The owners wanted Ethereum's ECDSA since it was already part of our platform.
+We delegated encryption key management to customers which simplified the system quite a bit, our system stored only public keys.
+The signed JSON message is part of the incoming REST header.
+ECDSA extracts the public key from the message and the app associates it to a user id.

 AD1: Infrastructure with Cloud Formation